 The list provides the names of other public company boards on which those individuals actively serve.
 The list also includes any time-based sunset provisions in excess of seven years, allowing users to gauge for themelves whether the company has a reasonable path to alignment.
-The list will be updated on a semi-annual basis, both with respect to new IPOs and board members' active external directorships.
+The list will be updated on an annual basis, both with respect to new IPOs and board members' active external directorships.

 Unequal structures generally render low-vote shareholders powerless to exert direct accountability on board members who facilitated dual-class structures at the critical juncture of the IPO.
 However, by voting against or withholding support from these same individuals at other, single-class boards on which they sit, investors can bring some degree of accountability.
 This voting strategy is not solely about retribution, but also about improving director diligence during the pre-IPO process; widespread adoption of "porting" opposition to other company boards could cause private company directors to more carefully consider all sides of the issue before acceding to founders' and/or company-retained advisors' preference for long-term entrenchment.